Bayesian equilibria of axisymmetric plasmas: The inference

+Here, we present the inferred $\psi_\mathrm{N}$, $n_\mathrm{e}$ and $T_\mathrm{e}$ without the equilibrium prior.
+The marginal posterior mean (in blue) and samples (in light blue) are shown in Figure~\ref{fig:CT_results_L_mode}.
+The magnetic axis, flux surfaces at $\psi_\mathrm{N}=0.25,0.50,0.75$ and the LCFS are depicted as blue dots, thin lines and thick lines, respectively.
+The first wall boundary is shown in black.
+The blue dashed lines are $\pm1\sigma$ posterior uncertainties for $n_\mathrm{e}$ and $T_\mathrm{e}$.
+For comparison, we show the flux surfaces (in green) from the EFIT code and $n_\mathrm{e}$ and $T_\mathrm{e}$ from the conventional analysis for the HRTS (in orange) and the lithium beam (in pink) systems.
+The $n_\mathrm{e}$ and $T_\mathrm{e}$ positions of the HRTS and lithium beam systems are depicted as small orange and pink dots.
+The HRTS system is automatically calibrated by inferring $C_\mathrm{TS}$ and $S_\mathrm{TS}$ given the other measurements, for example, line-integrated $n_\mathrm{e}$ from the interferometers.
+We note that the $n_\mathrm{e}$ values (orange dots) from the HRTS analysis are scaled with $C_\mathrm{TS}$ to avoid confusion.

+The hyperparameters $\sigma_{J_\phi}$, $\sigma_{n_\mathrm{e}}$ and $\sigma_{T_\mathrm{e}}$ are optimised by maximising their posterior probabilities, which are proportional to the model evidence.
+Here, we show some examples of the posterior distributions of the hyperparameters in Figure~\ref{fig:evidence}.
+This optimisation allows us to choose the hyperparameters based on the principle of Occam's razor \cite{Gull1988, MacKay1991}.
+Given these \textit{optimal} hyperparameters, we can avoid under- and over-fitting.
+As shown in Figure~\ref{fig:CT_results_L_mode}, we can fit $n_\mathrm{e}$ and $T_\mathrm{e}$ profiles to the data in the core and edge regions without under- and over-fitting.

-The comparison between the predictions and observations of the magnetic sensors, polarimeters and interferometers are shown in Figure~\ref{fig:CT_predictions}.
-The blue and light blue lines are the predictions given the posterior mean and samples, respectively.
-The valid and invalid observations are shown as the red and orange dots.
-Some of the magnetic sensors frequently suffer complete failure, for example systematic signal drift over time, the invalid magnetic sensors have been automatically detected by the magnetic diagnostic rejection procedure \cite{Ford2010}.
-The normalised differences between the predictions and observations are presented.
-As shown in Figure~\ref{fig:CT_predictions}, the predictions given the posterior samples well agree with the observations within their predictive uncertainties.
+The predictions and observations for the magnetic probes (pickup coils and saddle coils), polarimeters and interferometers are shown in Figure~\ref{fig:CT_predictions}.
+The predictions given the posterior mean and samples are in blue and light blue, respectively.
+Some of the magnetic probes may not be valid for some plasma discharges, due to, for example, some signal drifts over time.
+These invalid signals can be excluded automatically \cite{Ford2010}.
+Here, the valid and invalid data points are in red and orange.
+We also show the differences between the predictions and observations divided by their uncertainties $(P-D)/\sigma$.
+As shown in Figure~\ref{fig:CT_predictions}, the predictions and observations agree with each other within their predictive uncertainties.
+We note that the line integrated $n_\mathrm{e}$ from the second channel of the interferometer is not there for this case, nevertheless the model can still calculate the corresponding prediction.